galderz/fibula/README.md

 ## Benchmarking Profile-Guided Optimizations (PGO)

 It is possible to benchmark native images when they are compiled with PGO.
-The integration here automates things to make it this process seamless:
+The integration here makes it seamless:

 First it builds the benchmark with PGO instrumentation.
 At runtime,
 each benchmark runs a warmup fork with the PGO instrumented binary.
-When the warmup fork finishes, it rebuilds the native image iusing the profiling data obtained during the warmup fork, and the benchmark continues as normal.
+When the warmup fork finishes, it rebuilds the native image using the profiling data obtained during the warmup fork, and the benchmark continues as normal.
 The final results presented are derived from the benchmark run with the optimized binary.